OpenOrienteering/mapper/faq.md

 ### What is the difference between .xmap and .omap format?
 The .xmap format is nearly identical but more verbose, even suitable for direct manual editing.
 The .omap format is tuned towards minimum size and fast processing.
+If you want to keep you data in a line-based version control system such as git, you must use the .xmap format.

 ### Can Mapper read and write .ocd files?
 Yes, Mapper reads .ocd files from different version (8 ..
 11).
 But currently only version 8 .ocd files can be written.
 Beware that some details are neither loaded from nor saved to .ocd files, and some additional inaccuracies might occur.